 b) The subscriptionReference element of the notification data object set as the resource identifier of the <subscription> resource.

 c) The To parameter shall be set to the entity indicated in subscriberURI or associatedCrossResourceSub.

+d) If the <subscription> resource has a creator attribute, then the Originator shall set the creator element of the notification to the value of the <subscription> resource’s creator attribute.
 When a <subscription> is not itself deleted but a target is removed from its associatedCrossResourceSub attribute, the Originator shall send a Notify request primitive to that target as follows:

 a) The subscriptionDeletion element of the notification data object set as true.